 Why this works: AI isn't a great fact-checker (it has a training cutoff, can hallucinate), but it IS a great thinking partner.
 This prompt uses it for the second thing.
 Verify one thing: take one factual claim and check it against a primary source.

 Why this works: "Improve my resume" gets you 100 generic suggestions.
 This gets you 5 real ones, targeted.
 Verify one thing: the rewrites should still be true.
-If AI embellished anything, edit it back.
+If the rewrite added anything you didn't actually do, edit it back.

 Why this works: AI is great at vocabulary and bad at diagnosis.
 This prompt uses it for what it's good at.
 Verify: don't.
 Take your questions to your doctor.
 That's the verification.